Over-Optimized Apple

 But the biggest difference is that Apple, under Jobs, was quirky, and I think would have remained noticeably more quirky than it has been under Cook.
 You’d be wrong, I say, to argue that Cook has drained the fun out of Apple.
 But I do think he’s eliminated quirkiness.
 Cook’s Apple takes too few risks.
 Jobs’s Apple took too many risks.

 And while the pre-recorded events started out of necessity during the pandemic, they are in many ways the perfect encapsulation of the two different styles.
-Jobs' most iconic moments were during his keynotes – so much so that the entire Steve Jobs film was built by Aaron Sorkin entirely around three different keynotes.
-Cook has packaged those keynotes into a product that is shipped, on time, without a single hitch, every event, every year.
+Jobs' most iconic moments were during his keynotes – so much so that the entire Steve Jobs film was built by Aaron Sorkin entirely around three different Jobs keynotes.
+Cook has now packaged those keynotes into a product that is shipped, on time, without a single hitch, every event, every year.

 They need to go back to live events.
 This latest event just made that beyond clear.
 They're too slick now.
 Apple tries to inject life into them with some cute stuff, but it feels forced.
 Even dad jokes work a lot better in person – nice and awkward, on stage, in front of an audience.
 As Gruber notes in a footnote in his post, Jobs would have moved Apple back to live events.
 Of course he would have!
 But again, Cook has figured out a way to streamline and perfect such delivery mechanisms.
 The events aren't meant to be entertaining – at least that's not a key focus – they're meant to deliver Apple's most profitable product in a way that maximizes sales.